What can you do with a degree in AIS?

 Career & Job Resources

 University of Washington offers diverse resources to help students build the skills to launch their careers.
 Visit these great campus resources before you graduate to get the most out of the services offered:

 - C21: Center for 21st Century Liberal Learning — Offers immersive learning experiences, partnerships both on campus and in the community, and a network of mentors to help guide students in the College of Arts & Sciences on the pathway toward selecting a major and preparing for a career after college.

-- Career & Internship Center — Educates and supports students as they explore and choose academic majors and career options, obtain and reflect upon career-related experiences, and develop professional presence and essential skills for workplace success.
+- Career & Internship Center — Supports students as they explore and choose academic majors and career options, obtain and reflect upon career-related experiences, and develop professional presence and essential skills for workplace success.
 Check out their Social Justice community page for a great place to start looking at jobs that might interest you now.

-- Carlson Leadership & Public Service Center — Coordinates and connects students to community-based experiences in and around Seattle.
+- Community Engagement and Leadership Education (CELE) Center — Coordinates and connects students to community-based experiences in and around Seattle.